DEIMOS

 • When scanning is completed, DREMSCAN will read, for example:

-• Compare the list of scanned barcodes (DREMBARS field) to the expected list on the SIAS printout to verify that the proper filters were installed.
+• Compare the list of scanned barcodes (DREMBARS field) to the expected list on the SIAS printout to verify that the proper slitmasks were installed.

 • Verify that the DREMJAMS field is empty, indicating that no slitmasks jammed during the count phase.
 If jams occurred, ask summit tech to investigate whether slitmasks were cross-loaded in the cassette.